junxit/us-congress-bills-115/metadata.md

 - 2018-06-27 — Introduced in Senate
 - 2018-06-27 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S4516-4517)
+- 2018-07-11 — Committee on Foreign Relations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2018-07-17 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment in the nature of a substitute and with an amended preamble.
+Without written report.
+- 2018-07-17 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment in the nature of a substitute and with an amended preamble.
+Without written report.
+- 2018-07-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 520.